abdulla971/Mapping_Earthquakes/README.md

 - Add the tectonic plate data as an overlay with the earthquake data.
 - Add a third map style to allow the user to select from three different maps.

+### Link to Interactive Maps webpage
+The deployed webpage is accessible at https://abdulla971.github.io/Mapping_Earthquakes/

 ## Interactive Map Views

 Streets View